-Eric Kahnert is a veteran journalist and morning anchor for KFMB-TV in San Diego, California.
+Eric Kahnert is an 8-time Emmy Award winning veteran journalist and anchor for CBS 8 in San Diego, California.

 Eric Kahnert is known in the San Diego community for giving viewers a positive start to their day with his humor, and energetic personality.
-He enjoys featuring inspirational San Diegans, covering medical advancements, and telling stories that help families.
-You can watch Eric every weekday morning from 4:30 a.m.-7 a.m. on CBS, 7 a.m.-9 a.m. on the CW, and again from 11 a.m.-12:30 p.m. on CBS.
+He enjoys featuring inspirational San Diegans, telling stories that help families, reporting on medical advancements, and covering youth sports.
+You can watch Eric every weekday morning from 4:30 a.m.-7 a.m. on CBS 8, 7 a.m.-9 a.m. on the CW, and again from 11 a.m.-12:00 p.m. on CBS 8.

-In 2020, Eric earned an Emmy award for Best Anchor in the region, along with numerous other nominations for his reporting.
-Eric’s breaking news coverage on the anchor desk helped News 8 win the coveted Golden Mike Award.
+In 2022, Eric earned his 8th Emmy award for Best Anchor in the region, along with an Emmy for Best Medical story.
+He also was nominated for Best Sports Anchor.
+Eric’s breaking news coverage on the anchor desk helped CBS8 win the coveted Golden Mike Award.
 The Radio & TV News Association awarded the show the Best 60 Minute Newscast in Southern California, the first time a San Diego station won the award over a Los Angeles station in 14 years.
-Eric anchored hours of non-stop coverage during the devastating Lilac Fire, which also contributed to an Emmy Award in the breaking news category.
+Eric has also been nominated for Best Anchor by the San Diego Union Tribune numerous times.

 Prior to joining News 8, Eric was the main evening anchor at KMGH, the ABC affiliate in Denver, Colorado, where he received multiple Emmy awards for anchoring and reporting.
 Viewers turned to Eric for some of Colorado's biggest news, investigative, weather and sports stories, including the Aurora theater shooting trial, and numerous destructive and deadly storms and wildfires.
 Eric also served as weekend anchor at KUSA, the NBC affiliate in Denver, where his live reports were featured on Dateline NBC and CNN.
 He also anchored at KSTP, the ABC affiliate in Minneapolis, Minnesota, where he grew up.

-Eric and his wife, Allison, enjoy trying new foods, hiking spots, and beaches around San Diego with their three young children.
-When he's not enjoying quality family time or volunteering, you'll catch him playing hockey or stuck in a sand trap while attempting to play golf.
+Eric and his wife, Allison, enjoy trying new hiking spots, and beaches around San Diego with their three children.
+When he's not enjoying quality family time or volunteering, you'll catch Eric coaching youth baseball and hockey teams, playing in a pick-up hockey game, or stuck in a sand trap while attempting to play golf.